OthankQ/100-days-of-code/r1-log.md

 ### R1D97

 Still going through the Redux book.
 Trying to understand reducers and action creators.
 Also worked on the weather app using node, fetching api requests using request module.

+### R1D98

+Solved first two challenges in 'Understanding Redux'.
+It was challenging but I got a much better understanding while struggling to solve than watching a tutorial.